Chris Gayle: Twenty20 cricket

 Gayle also joined the Barisal Burners in the Bangladesh Premier League, and had scored two centuries at more than a run-a-ball.

 In the 2012 IPL season, Gayle hit the most sixes (59) and was nominated for the orange cap for making 733 in 14 matches.

 Gayle was selected for team Uva Next for the inaugural Sri Lanka Premier League in 2012, but did not play for the team due to injury.

 Gayle started off his 2013 IPL season scoring 92 not out from 58 balls, hitting 11 fours and four sixes against the Mumbai Indians.
-His innings helped his side to victory, and he was awarded the man of the match.
+His innings helped his team to victory, and he was awarded the man of the match.
 On 23 April 2013, during an IPL match against Pune Warriors India, Gayle broke multiple scoring records.
 With an individual score of 175 not out off 66 balls and a century reached in 30 balls, Gayle set records for the fastest century reached in any format of cricket, the highest individual score in a T20 match, and the most sixes scored in a single innings in the IPL.
 He also took two wickets in the match.

 At the launch of the Caribbean Premier League, Gayle was announced as the first franchise player for the league.

 During the 2015 T20 Blast season in England, Gayle represented Somerset and despite appearing in just 3 games for the county he contributed 328 runs including a score of 151 not out in a losing cause against Kent.
 The knock that came from 62 balls included 15 sixes and remains the highest T20 score at the County Ground Taunton.

 On 18 January 2016, in a match with the Adelaide Strikers, Gayle set a new Big Bash League record for the fastest fifty and equaled the world record set by Indian batsman Yuvraj Singh against England in the 2007 ICC World Twenty20.
 He reached 51 in just 12 deliveries which included seven sixes and smashed the previous record of 18 deliveries set by Strikers batsman Tim Ludeman.
 He was dismissed shortly after for 56 off 17 balls by Travis Head.

 Gayle was signed by Lahore Qalandars in 2016 for 200,000 dollars to play in the Pakistan Super League (PSL).
 Gayle had his worst T20 league, citing back problems.
 He only scored 103 runs from five matches and was also out twice for a golden duck, the most in his T20 career, by Junaid Khan.
 Gayle returned for a second season of PSL in 2017, this time picked by Karachi Kings.
-He played 9 matches for the side, and scored merely 160 runs.
-This would be prove to be last outing for Gayle in PSL, as he wasn't picked by any side in the 2018 and 2019 drafts of the league.
+He played 9 matches for the team, and scored merely 160 runs.
+This would be prove to be last outing for Gayle in PSL, as he wasn't picked by any team in the 2018 and 2019 drafts of the league.
 In 2021, he was picked by Quetta Gladiators.